alephium/voting-tutorial/docs/Voting Application on Alephium.md

 The main function of the script will be executed.
 The script loads the contract, then it approves some **ALPH** to be used in the next payable function call `voting.allocateTokens`.
 Finally it calls the token allocation function of the contract.
 The builtin function call `approveAlph!(caller, 50000000000000 * 2)` is mandatory because a contract cannot use assets from other addresses without an explicit approval by the owner.
 Any excess of approved assets will return to the owner as UTXOs like in the example with `Alice` and `Bob`.

 You might be wondering why the administrator sends some **ALPH** to each voter?
 Couldn't we just transfer the tokens?
 From the previous section, you should remember that tokens are contained in UTXOs, and every UTXO needs to have a small amount of **ALPH**.
-In our case, this amount is `50000000000000` **ALPH** paid the administrator.
+For each voter, the transaction will create a UTXO with a single token unit and `50000000000000` **ALPH** paid the administrator.
 Voters will send this amount back to the administrator when voting.

 ## Vote